SageDB: A Self-Assembling Database System

 We are just at the beginning of understanding the potential of using learned models to enhance the traditional algorithms and data structures that form the basis of modern DBMSs, such as B-Trees, Bloom filters, hash maps, sorting algorithms, join algorithms and query optimizers.
 The core idea is that (1) almost any algorithm and data structure used by a data management system can be improved if something is known about the data distribution and (2) we can synthesize very efficient new algorithms and data structures with embedded models.
 But first, fundamental research must be done to understand the implications of putting learned models at the core of the fundamental algorithms and data structures of a database system (e.g., the query optimizer).

 What do models mean for the worst-case complexity?
 Is it possible to bound the worst-case complexity through certain models or hybrid approaches?
 How can we efficiently approximate the empirical cumulative distribution function (CDF) of a data set in the least number of instructions?
 How can we efficiently synthesize algorithms and data structures and how can we enhance models with traditional algorithm components?
 In addition, learned data structures may be more vulnerable against adversarial attacks, so we propose to address security concerns.

-To answer such questions, we will build a Self-Assembling Database System prototype, called DAS, an open-source research platform for model-driven data processing engines.
+To answer such questions, we will build a Self-Assembling Database System prototype, called SageDB, an open-source research platform for model-driven data processing engines.
 More concretely, we will investigate to what extent learned models can improve the performance of various components of a large-scale data processing system, such as:

 (1) Query Optimization, where models can improve cardinality estimation and the cost model, or provide more efficient means to explore the optimization space.